gristlabs/grist-static/README.md

 </html>
 ```

-It allows you to embed CSV file right inside your page, where and how you want it (no JavaScript
-required).
-It accepts the same set of options as `bootstrapGrist` function, so you can configure it
-to show either a CSV file are a Grist document of your choice.
+The component in fact accepts the same set of options as the `bootstrapGrist` function, so you can configure it to show either a CSV file or (despite its name) a Grist document of your choice.
 Full list of options available:

 - `initial-file`: The initial Grist document to load.
 - `initial-data`: A CSV file to import.